 Put simply, trompe l'oeil is the art of illusion.
-And the images we've brought together here will seriously make you question your eyesight.
+And the images we've brought together here will seriously make you question your eyes.

 Trompe l'oeil (trick of the eye) is the term used for the technique of using realistic imagery to create an optical illusion of depth.
 Artists have been practising it for centuries to create stunning illustrations and fool their audience.
 And these brilliant examples are no exception.
-Which is your favourite?
+Prepare to be amazed, and tell us your favourite example of trompe l'oeil in the comments...

 01. Felice Varini